-- 5.1 The DSL ensures that child protection files are kept up to date and that information is kept confidential and stored securely. - 5.2 Records include:

-- a) a clear and comprehensive summary of the concern; - b) details of how the concern was followed up and resolved; - c) a note of any action taken, decisions reached and the outcome - 5.3 The DSL ensures that files are only accessed by those who need to see them and where files or content are shared, this happens in line with information sharing advice and guidance. - 5.4 When children leave the School (including in year transfers) the DSL ensures their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+- 5.1 The DSL ensures that child protection files are kept up to date and that information is kept confidential and stored securely. - 5.2 Records include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome - 5.3 The DSL ensures that files are only accessed by those who need to see them and where files or content are shared, this happens in line with information sharing advice and guidance. - 5.4 When children leave the school (including in year transfers) the DSL ensures their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
 This is transferred separately from the main pupil file, by secure transit, and confirmation of receipt is obtained.
-We make use of the ESCC Transition Information Sharing guidance to support this process. - 5.5 When our School receives safeguarding information about a new or existing pupil this is shared by the DSL with other key members of staff such as the SENCO. - 5.6 Because a lack of information about their circumstances can impact on a child's safety, welfare and educational outcomes, in addition to the child protection file, the DSL also considers if it would be appropriate to share any additional information with the new school or college in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the new school or college. - 5.7 Where a parent/carer has expressed their intention to remove a child from the School with a view to educating at home, the School will work together with the local authority and other key professionals to coordinate a meeting with parents/carers where possible before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
-The DSL liaises with East Sussex Elective Home Education (EHE) Team to ensure that any safeguarding concerns (should there be any) are shared adequately with them, so as to inform next steps.
-Where a child has an Education Health and Care plan the School also liaises with the local authority who need to review the plan closely with parents/carers and other relevant professionals.
+We make use of the ESCC Transition Information Sharing guidance to support this process. - 5.5 When our school receives safeguarding information about a new or existing pupil this is shared by the DSL with other key members of staff such as the SENCO. - 5.6 Because a lack of information about their circumstances can impact on a child's safety, welfare and educational outcomes, in addition to the child protection file, the DSL also considers if it would be appropriate to share any additional information with the new school or college in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the new school or college. - 5.7 Where a parent/carer has expressed their intention to remove a child from the school with a view to educating at home, the DSL liaises with East Sussex Elective Home Education (EHE) Team to ensure that any safeguarding concerns (should there be any) are shared adequately with them, so as to inform next steps.
+Where a child has an Education Health and Care plan the school also liaises with the local authority who need to review the plan closely with parents/carers and other relevant professionals.